DataDog/dd-trace-php/CONTRIBUTING.md

 $ composer install-ext
 ```

-> **Note:** You'll need to run the above `install-ext` command to install the `ddtrace` extension every time you access the container's bash for the first time.
+> :memo: **Note:** You'll need to run the above `install-ext` command to install the `ddtrace` extension every time you access the container's bash for the first time.

 You can check that the extension was installed properly.